 Firstly, the son Ki-woo (Wook Shik-choi) forges an Oxford diploma and takes up a job as an English teacher for the family’s teenage daughter Da-hye (Jung Ziso).
 Eventually, he also seduces her.
 Then the cynical daughter Ki-jung (Park So-dam) becomes an art teacher and therapist for the family’s young son Da-song (Jung Hyeon-jun).
 She demands that her bosses never interrupt her “lessons”.
 The father Ki-taek (Song Hang-ho) becomes a family driver after Ki-jung plants some knickers in the family car, getting the previous driver sacked.
 Last but not least, the mother Ghung-sook (Hyae Jin-chang) becomes the housemaid after after their loyal employee Moon-gwang (Jeong-eun Lee) is fired, following an cunning plan to make her look infected with TB.

-Parasite premiered at the 72nd Cannes International Film Festival.
+Parasite premiered at the 72nd Cannes International Film Festival, when this piece was originally written.
 It won the Palme d’Or, in an unanimous decision by the jury.
+It then became the first foreign-language movie ever to win the Oscar for Best Picture.
 The film was also a bit hit with film critics and industry delegates alike.
 Very few people had reservations.

 It’s out in cinemas across the country on Friday, February 7th.